 - Assemble pudding.
-Spread a thin layer of the pudding in an 8-inch square baking pan.
+Spread a thin layer of the pudding in an 8-inch square baking pan (affiliate link).
 Arrange a layer of vanilla wafers on top of the pudding.
 Arrange a layer of banana slices over the wafers.
 Spread half of the remaining pudding over the bananas and continue layering wafers, bananas, and pudding.

 Make the meringue

 - Beat the egg whites.
 In the bowl of a stand mixer fitted (affiliate link) with the whisk attachment (affiliate link), or in a large mixing bowl using a handheld mixer, beat the egg whites at medium-high speed until they become foamy.

 - Add the sugar.
 Gradually beat in the remaining ¼ cup sugar and continue beating until stiff peaks form and the meringue won’t slide out of the bowl when tilted.